semgrep/bento/README.md

 ```

 #### Running Locally
-Contributors can run Bento for themselves using the project's configuration via:
+Contributors can run Bento for themselves using the project’s configuration via:

 ```bash
 $ bento init
 ```

 #### Running in CI/CD
-Running Bento in CI requires the use of several speciality flags due to differences in environment and installation locally versus remotely.
+Running Bento in CI requires using several flags due to differences in environment and installation locally versus remotely.

 With your Bento configuration committed, you can script Bento via: